 Focus areas of the project include:

-To solve the challenge, NNE gathered a cross disciplinary team of consultants from decision design, utility & mechanical, infrastructure, Health Safety and Environment, BMS, cost estimating, project management, and operational excellence.
+To solve the challenge, NNE gathered a cross disciplinary team of consultants from decision design, utility and mechanical, infrastructure, health safety and environment, building management system, cost estimating, project management, and operational excellence.
 Virtual workshops with key customer participants were held over a period of 5 weeks and included inspiration on industry best practices from local universities and utility companies.

 The final design solution was created by calculating the capacity need and the cooling capacity available in combination with a consideration of the physical site.
 Deliveries also included an assessment of the project risks and opportunities, an operations, procurement and execution strategy, and a cost and ROI estimation.